mgkid3310/kg_config/README.md

 # kg_config
 Source code for Arma 3 KG(Kimchi Guys) group's custom addon

+This git is currently not used.
+Checkout kg_optic by Hush1234 instead.

 ----

 dev_ver: Development version.
 Will be soon added to stable version.
 Uploaded as 'KG Config dev ver.' on Steam Workshop but might not be synced real-time.